We spoke with María D. Meléndez, Sidley’s chief diversity officer, about how she is expanding Sidley’s diversity and inclusion initiatives.

 In terms of the communities and individuals we’ve worked with, have you noticed a palpable impact that the firm is making?

 MM: Over the last 20 years, we have made tremendous strides in terms of recruiting, retaining, and promoting more women into leadership and partnership ranks at the firm.
 I know that’s generally true in the profession as a whole.
 When it comes to racial and ethnic diversity, we’ve made some progress, but there is much more to be done, particularly with respect to our women of color.

 Women of color are at a unique intersection.
 Their experiences in the profession are different, and we need to better understand and address the challenges they face.
 So we have to pay closer attention to that demographic and do everything we can to make sure people have the opportunities and resources they need to be successful.

-I do feel very confident we can make major inroads, in part because of our talented diversity and inclusion team.
-We have two directors in the U.S. — one on the West Coast and one on the East Coast — and one in London covering the EU offices.
-We also have a diversity communication specialist, a diversity manager and two coordinators.
-Hopefully, we will have a director covering the Midwest, too.
+I do feel very confident that we are making major inroads, in part because of our talented diversity and inclusion team.
+We have three directors in the U.S. — Jennifer Ganesh on the West Coast, Chiymelle Proby Nunn in the Central Region, and Deborah Martin Owens on the East Coast.
+In London, Jerry Gallagher, Director of HR – International, is covering the EU offices.
+We also have a diversity communications specialist, a diversity manager, and two coordinators.
 I wouldn’t feel as confident about what I think we can accomplish but for the fact that the people who are part of this department are exceptional.
 People talk about emotional intelligence.
 They have exactly that.
 It’s also about the passion they have for the firm and the passion they have for diversity and inclusion and making things better for everybody.

 In looking at what you have pioneered at the firm, what does the future look like in terms of our diversity and inclusion initiatives?